SamsterJam/Tit/README.md

-# tit - Time Tracker CLI
+# Tit - Time Tracker CLI

-**tit** is a simple command-line tool to track and manage your project time sessions.
+**Tit** is a simple command-line tool to track and manage your project time sessions.
 Inspired by `git`, it helps you start, stop, commit, and log your time sessions efficiently.

 ![Tit Icon](Tit.png)